Lutando/docs-oxd/sources/libraries/python/index.md

 #### Website Registration

-The `Client` class of the library provides all the required methods required for the website to communicate with the oxD RP through sockets.
+The `Client` class of the library provides all the required methods required for the website to communicate with the oxd RP through sockets.

 ```python
 from oxdpython import Client